Maykeye/youmu-colortheme/README.md

 ![example.png](./examples/example-01.png)

-This is `std::io` from rust and file in lazyvim environment.
+This is `std::io` from rust and the colorscheme file itself.